 Avoid Anything Low Rise

-Even if low rise eventually comes back into style, it’s not a flattering option when you have high hips.
+Even if low rise eventually comes back into style, it’s not a flattering option when you have high hips or big hips.
 If you’ve ever tried to wear low rise in the past, you may have noticed they look even lower on your shape.
 The problem with low rise with this body type is it tends to make the appearance of elongated hips stand out even more, rather than flatter them.
 Plus, they shorten your legs.
 This is exactly why mid-rise and high-rise fit is the best option.
 When you have high hips, these silhouettes will fit to your natural body shape and simultaneously accentuate longer looking legs.
 Win-win!

 Wear Straight Leg Jeans